 Choosing The Best Sustainable Vegan Accessories For Your Wardrobe

-The trend of veganism is taking over the fashion industry.
+The cause for veganism is taking over the fashion industry.
 From staples to accessories, consumers are asking brands to keep their collections as cruelty-free as possible.
 And many recent innovations – including alternatives to leather made from food by-products, plastic, and other recycled materials – can really help create unique, trendy vegan fashion products.

 Confused enough?!
 Don’t worry, we’ve put this article together to navigate the ocean of vegan fashion and help you spot the best accessories, so you never have to search elsewhere for this info again.